 The athletes consumed 300 mg of each supplement twice a day for six consecutive weeks.
 All of them completed a 30-mile time trial before consuming each supplement in the third and sixth weeks of supplementation.
 The overall time to complete the 30-mile time trial was significantly improved with the specific antioxidant mix that contained Quercetin.

 But there was no particular improvement in the time trial performance in the specific antioxidant mix that does not contain Quercetin.
 More performance study is required to study the mechanism behind the results.

 Several types of research have linked quercetin’s antioxidant properties to many potential health benefits.
 Below are some of them.

-As you know, free radicals can damage your body cells.
+As you know, free radicals can damage your body’s cells.
 Several types of research signify that a high level of free radicals might help to activate the genes that promote inflammation.
-Therefore, a higher level of free radicals can lead to increased inflammatory response.
+Therefore, a higher level of free radicals can lead to an increased inflammatory response.

 A little inflammation is essential for your body to heal and fight infections.
 Still, persistent inflammation is associated with several health problems, which include heart and kidney diseases and certain cancers.
 Studies have proved that Quercetin helps reduce inflammation.

 A study was conducted on 50 women with rheumatoid arthritis, and they consumed 500 mg of Quercetin.
 They experienced significantly reduced morning pain, early morning stiffness, after-activity pain, and a significant increase in the body’s immunity.